ancorso/InfoGatheringPOMDPs.jl/README.md

 ## Future Work
 * Make a version of the SARSOP policy that targets a particular PES
-* Fork NativeSarsop and add proper discounting for the actions
 * Flow diagram for actions and abandon